mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 ### Multi-Agent Platforms:

-To support a user managing multiple agents with varying configurations, we should leverage the recursive nesting capability of the `submods` claim (CBOR key 266) as defined in {{RFC 9711}}.
+To support a user managing multiple agents with varying configurations, we should leverage the recursive nesting capability of the `submods` claim (CBOR key 266) as defined in [RFC 9711].
 In this architectural pattern, the top-level EAT represents the user's platform or trust domain.
 Each agent is a submodule of that platform, and if an agent uses multiple models, those models are further nested as submodules of that specific agent.

 The following CWT example shows a platform hosting two agents.
 Agent 1 is a complex orchestrator using two models, while Agent 2 is a simple worker using only one.